jasonkneen/cargo/README.md

 ##Notes

 * You can access $.length to get the no. of items in the container
+* For Android you may need to reference the commonJS file absolutely i.e. /Resources/cargo.js